THE FOUR BOOKS CURRICULUM

 Additional Resources:

-See the Q&A for basic background information useful in understanding the Four Books, and Chinese philosophy in general: “What are the Four Books; What are the Collected Commentaries; Who is Zhu Xi; What is the Confucian Dao?”
+See the Q&A for basic background information useful in understanding the Four Books.
 Most native English speakers will have learned none of this in their formal education.
-Therefore much information is condensed into this “get up to speed fast” page.
+Therefore, much information is condensed into this “get up to speed fast” page.

-For daily Confucian quotes you can follow “Solzi” on Twitter or Facebook.
 Online discussion in the Sino-corners of Twitter is actually quite good, with numerous scholars and enthusiasts taking part.
-Given the shifting geopolitical landscape, understanding [real] East Asian thought is increasingly important, yet remains essentially nonexistent in the English-speaking world.
+Given the shifting geopolitical landscape, understanding East Asian thought is increasingly important, yet such understanding remains essentially nonexistent in the English-speaking world.